Transpose Google Sheets Data Using AI – Free Template

 Transpose and pivot your Google Sheets data without writing a single line of code.

-Parabola's Google Sheets integration provides a seamless way to work with your spreadsheet data.
+Parabola's Google Sheets integration works directly with your spreadsheet data.
 Here are the main advantages:

 Retrieving data from Google Sheets

-The Pull from Google Sheets step in Parabola allows you to connect directly to your Google Sheets files.
-This integration maintains live connections to your spreadsheets, ensuring your Flow always works with the most current data.
+The Pull from Google Sheets step in Parabola connects directly to your Google Sheets files.
+The integration maintains live connections, so your Flow works with current data.

 Key features